nmstreethran/paper-based-microfluidics/CONTRIBUTING.md

 ## Reporting issues

 - **Search for existing issues.** Please check to see if someone else has reported the same [issue](https://github.com/nmstreethran/paper-based-microfluidics/issues).
-- **Share as much information as possible.** Include operating system and version, and what software you're using to open the CAD files and engineering drawings.
+- **Share as much information as possible.** Include operating system and version, and what software and version you're using to open the CAD files and engineering drawings.
 Also, include steps to reproduce the bug.
 - **If you have any ideas or requests**, feel free to submit a new issue.

 ## Workflow